 I could write a whole separate blog post about Greek food – and maybe I will someday.
 But those are the basics that will get you fed well, wherever you are. Καλή όρεξη!
 (That’s Greek for bon appetit!)

-Food, safety, getting around and getting a few Greek words under your belt – I hope this was all the tips you need to know about traveling in Greece.
+Food, safety, getting around and getting a few Greek words under your belt – I hope this was all the Greece travel tips you need to make your trip a success.
 It’s a beautiful, friendly, and historic country, and I hope you love it as much as I do.
 Happy travels!